postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 * Add links to your team's website and social profiles to give potential collaborators other ways to engage with your team.

 <img alt="Enable team profile" src="https://assets.postman.com/postman-docs/edit-team-profile-v9.1.0.jpg"/>

+For more tips on how to create a public profile, see [How to create your Postman profile](https://blog.postman.com/how-to-create-your-postman-public-profile/) on the Postman blog.

 ## Creating a public workspace